Vladimir Semichastny: Chairman of the KGB

 many young Communist Party and Communist Youth League workers have joined the KGB, and none of the people who, during the time of Joseph Stalin's cult of personality, took part in the repressions against innocent Soviet people, is now in the Service.

-More articles, books and films on the security organs appeared, and Soviet spies became heroes in print and cinema — Rudolf Abel, Gordon Lonsdale, Harold (Kim) Philby, and Richard Sorge.
+More articles, books and films on the security organs appeared, and Soviet spies became heroes in print and cinema; Rudolf Abel, Gordon Lonsdale, Harold (Kim) Philby and Richard Sorge.

-In October 1963, Semichastny sanctioned the arrest of Professor Frederick Barghoorn of Yale University when he was visiting Moscow.
+In October 1963, Semichastny sanctioned the arrest of Frederick Barghoorn of Yale University when he was visiting Moscow.
 Semichastny hoped that by charging Barghoorn as a spy he could induce the United States to release Igor Ivanov, arrested by the Federal Bureau of Investigation (FBI) that month for espionage.
-Barghoorn was a personal friend of President John F. Kennedy, who forcefully stated that Barghoorn was not involved in any illegal activities at a press conference.
+Barghoorn was a friend of US President John F. Kennedy, who forcefully stated that Barghoorn was not involved in any illegal activities at a press conference.
 The Soviets subsequently released Barghoorn.
 Ivanov was eventually allowed to leave the United States in 1971.

 Subsequently, Semichastny and his mentor Shelepin participated in the successful coup against Khrushchev in October 1964, an act that undoubtedly led to his being initially retained as KGB chief by the new, more hard-line Soviet leadership.
 There are some indications that Leonid Brezhnev, who led the coup against Khrushchev, wanted to assassinate him, but Semichastny, while participating in the ouster of Khrushchev, categorically refused to allow any bloodshed.

-Semichastny was in fact the one who informed Khrushchev of his removal from power, "by order of the Politburo"; as Khrushchev was returning to Moscow from a holiday at the Black Sea, Semichastny waited for him at the airport flanked by KGB security guards, informed him of his ouster and told him not to resist.
+Semichastny was the one who informed Khrushchev of his removal from power, "by order of the Politburo"; as Khrushchev was returning to Moscow from a holiday at the Black Sea, Semichastny waited for him at the airport flanked by KGB security guards, informed him of his ouster and told him not to resist.
 Khrushchev did not resist, and the hardliners' coup went off smoothly; Khrushchev felt betrayed by Semichastny, as he considered him a friend and ally until that very moment, not suspecting that he had joined his enemies within the Party.

-In March 1967, Stalin's daughter, Svetlana Alliluyeva, defected to the USA - an embarrassment for the Soviet Union, but not a security threat of any kind, yet Semichastny ordered the KGB to kidnap her and bring her back.
+In March 1967, Stalin's daughter, Svetlana Alliluyeva, defected to the USA; Semichastny ordered the KGB to kidnap her and bring her back.
 The attempt failed, and led to the exposure of several KGB agents, who were arrested.

-The blunder gave Shelepin's enemies a pretext to sack Semichastny.
-Shelepin was able to protect him for a few weeks. but in May, he was hospitalised for eight days after an operation, and in his absence, on 18 May 1967, the POlitburo held a ten-minute discussion in which they decided to appoint Yuri Andropov, who was ten years older than Semichastny, as his replacement.
+This gave Shelepin's enemies a pretext to sack Semichastny.
+Shelepin was able to protect him for a few weeks. but in May, he was hospitalised for eight days after an operation, and in his absence, on 18 May 1967, the Politburo held a ten-minute discussion in which they decided to appoint Yuri Andropov, who was ten years older than Semichastny, as his replacement.
 Shelepin was removed from positions of influence soon afterwards.